 Note: You can also choose to make everyone on a blog a Contributor by default by choosing the "Everyone, but posts need approval” option in the settings section within a specific blog.

 Once a user has Contributor rights on a blog, they now have access to write a post.
 They will follow the same steps on creating a new post, including writing a title, the content, adding a featured image, etc. Once they have finished their post, they should click Submit for review.
 This will then send the post to all Admins and Editors on the blog for review.

 Once the post has been submitted, it can no longer be edited by the Contributor.
 If the Contributor would like to make more edits, they can click Cancel submission which will allow them to continue to edit the post.
 From there, they can either delete the post or submit again for review.

 Reviewing a post as an Administrator or Editor

-When a post has been submitted for review, all Administrators and Editors on that blog will get an alert that there is a post waiting for review.
-Whomever starts the review process first can either click on the alert or navigate to the manage blogs page to view all posts awaiting review.
+When a post has been submitted for review, all Administrators and Editors on that blog will get an alert and an email that there is a post waiting for review.
+Whomever starts the review process first can either click on the alert or email link or navigate to the manage blogs page to view all posts awaiting review.